Tour du Mont Blanc camping

 You will then return to the valley via Lac Combal.

-After a short walk through the centre, you will take another bus to Arnouva at the end of Val Ferret.
-From here you will climb up to the Grand Col Ferret (2,537 m / 8,325 ft) pass to cross into Switzerland and La Fouly, in the Valais canton.
+After a short walk through the centre, you will take another bus to Arnouvaz at the end of Val Ferret.
+From here you will climb up to the Grand Col Ferret (2,537 m / 8,325 ft) pass to cross into Switzerland.

 The pass is situated at the foot of Mont Dolent, the famous meeting point between the French, Swiss and Italian borders.